TTK4145-2022-students/project-group-16-1/README.md

 ![](images/ModuleDiagramv3.png)

 ## The Order Redundancy module
-This module keeps track of the orderstate of both cab and hall calls.
+This module keeps track of the order state of both cab and hall calls.
+The following finite state machine describes the transitions: